exric10/ab-go/README.md

 ![](/images/ab_n1000_c80_k.png)

 Although we are going to focus on the *Requests per second, Time per request(mean), Time per request(mean, across all concurrent requests)* rows.
-The *Time per request(mean)* value is computed by adding the time of each request and dividing it by the total number of requests, while the *Time per request(mean, across all concurrent requests)*, is computed by dividing the time taken for the test with the number of requests.
+The *Time per request(mean)* value is computed by multiplying the concurrency level with the time taken for the test, and dividing it by the total number of requests, while the *Time per request(mean, across all concurrent requests)*, is computed by dividing the time taken for the test with the number of requests.
 You can find the full outputs on the ***images*** directory.

 ### Fixed concurrency